hallaali/property_validation_tool/README.md

 #### Jet-A Fuel
 #### Hydrogen

-## Using the Property Validation Package
+## How to Use the Python-Based Property Validation Tool:

 ### Using the Thermo Rig to Generate Data